-Smoking tri tip has never been easier!
+Smoking steak has never been easier!
 Smoked low and slow, this smoked tri tip is full of flavor and is incredibly tender.
 And it takes less than 2 hours!

 Not only is this a relatively inexpensive cut of beef, people really enjoy the beefy flavor.
 It's sometimes compared to the flavor of a beef sirloin, which I use when making steak roll ups and when I make this teriyaki beef jerky.
 But tri tip is way more flavorful, tender, and juicy!